realA10001986/Time-Circuits-Display/README.md

 The software supports some additional user-provided sounds, which must reside on the SD card.
 If the respective file is present, it will be used.
 If that file is absent, no sound will be played.

 - "hour.mp3": Will be played every hour, on the hour.
 This feature is disabled in night mode.
+- "hour-xx.mp3", xx being 00 through 23: Special sounds-on-the-hour for specific hours.
+Will be played instead of "hour.mp3".
 - "key3.mp3" and/or "key6.mp3": Will be played if you hold the "3"/"6" key for 2 seconds.

 "hour.mp3", "key3.mp3" and "key6.mp3" are not provided here.
 You can use any mp3, with 128kpbs or less.